 Description

 A vibrant sauce of roasted peppers, garlic and tomatoes, thickened with toasted bread and nuts.
-Perfect with meat, fish, chicken or vegetables.
+Delicious with meat, fish, chicken or vegetables.
 Great on Sandwiches and burgers.

 Ingredients